sunnyfinder/MIUI_patchrom_shamu/README.md

 8.Added native root.

-Caution:There are something wrong with smails, so it can not boot normally after building(make fullota).
+Caution:There is something wrong with smails, so it can not boot normally after building(make fullota).

 # Instruction: